MichaelNyadimo/FinalApp/READme.md

 Sign-in and registration

-Users will be able to sign and register for the site with a password and username
+Users will be able to sign in with the username admin and password: Password123